NousInfotech/SHEETSWAY-WEBSITE/blogs-docs/sheetsway-referral-program-explained-how-you-get.md

+---
+title: "Sheetsway Referral Program Explained: How You Get Paid for Referrals"
+date: "2024-01-15"
+author: "Sheetsway Team"
+tags: ["Referral Program", "Sheetsway", "Commission", "Passive Income", "Audit Referrals"]
+featuredImage: "/images/blog/sheetsway-referral-program.webp"
+excerpt: "Earning money from referrals sounds exciting, but how does it actually work?
+At Sheetsway Marketplace, we've designed our referral program to be simple, transparent, and rewarding."
+---

 # Sheetsway Referral Program Explained: How You Get Paid for Referrals

 Earning money from referrals sounds exciting, but how does it actually work?
 At **Sheetsway Marketplace**, we’ve designed our referral program to be **simple, transparent, and rewarding**.